powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 * A position (x and y)
 * An availability (whether the `Node` can be used to draw the snakeline or not)
 * A walk-through cost
-* a parent node reference
+* A parent node reference
 * a distance to goal point

 #### Exclusion area